rdeneau/formation-fsharp/en/fsharp-training-05-pattern-matching.md

 # Wrap up Active Patterns

 - Extending pattern matching
-- Based on function + metadata → 1st-class citizens
+- Based on function + metadata → first-class citizens
 - 4 types: total simple/multiple, partial (simple), parametric
-- At 1st little tricky to understand, but we get used to it quickly
+- At first a little tricky to understand, but we get used to it quickly
 - Use for:
   - Add semantics without relying on union types
   - Simplify / factorize guards